jvmn/groundzero-changelog/README.md

 ## What is this script doing?

-Updates the release version and writes all commits to changelog.
+Bumps the release version depending on the type of commits found and writes all the commits to a changelog file in Markdown format.

 ## How is it doing it?

-1) Gets the last release tag and scans all commits from the git HEAD to that point.
+1) Gets the last release tag from the package.json and scans all commits from the git HEAD to that point.
 2) From the commits determines what type of release it should be and bumps the package.
 3) Formats the commits to markdown and writes to CHANGELOG.md